 Course Contract Type: Informational field.
 Values set in SParm RCCCTY

-Repeat Rule: The number of times a student may repeat the course.
-The selection impacts the registration process and earned credit/GPA.
+Repeat Rule: If this field is not blank, a student may repeat the course for credit.
+The selection impacts the earned credit/GPA.
 Permission #381 controls whether the user may override the repeat rule during registration.
 Important: A user will be allowed to register for a course additional times regardless of the repeat rule/permission if the prior attempt has a failing grade.

 If the repeatable flag is blank (--choose one--) the course may not be repeated.
 Courses that were dropped with no grade or have a W grade are not treated as previous attempts for the purpose of this rule.
 Custom Control RG900BA, Sequence 1, Parameter 3 controls whether transfer courses are considered when checking for repeats.
 If the student attempts to enroll in the course again, the system will prompt the student that he or she has exceeded the enrollment limit for the course.
 Permission 381 controls whether the student may override this prompt and enroll.
 Permission 561 controls whether a staff member may override this prompt and enroll the student.
 If the student is registered for the course again, the system will count only one attempt in total earned credits and the GPA.
 Custom Control RG900BA, Sequence 1, Parameter 1 controls whether the class representing the highest grade or the class in the highest (most recent) semester is factored in to the GPA.
 To allow a specific student to count multiple attempts in earned credits and GPA, check the Repeat Threshold Override Flag on the Enrollment Detail page for the student's course.

-Alternative Grade Semester: Set for the class to use an alternative quality points listing (grade scheme).
+Alternative Grade Semester: Set an alternate grade semester for the class to use an alternative quality points listing (grade scheme).
 This will allow the class to follow a different grade scheme than defined by the quality points listing for the semester in which the class is offered.
+If this field is blank, the regular quality points 0 semester is used.
+The numeric value in the alternate grade semester is added to the constant 999990 to indicate the semester for the quality points for this course.
+If this field contains a 1, the quality points from semester 999991 will be used to calculate credits taken, credits earned, cumulative gpa, etc.

 Exclude From GPA: Removes the course from GPA calculations for all students enrolled in course